kashgohil/react-store/README.md

 This doesn't handle the case of list

-What is meant by array is
+What is meant by list is

 ```
 const Comp = () => {